genx-tech/gx-jes/README.md

 ## Features

 -   Validate a value with JSON Expression Syntax
--   Make transforming to a value with JSON Expression Syntax
+-   Apply transformation to a value with JSON Expression Syntax

 ## Usage